sterpe/dredd-2012-as-monomyth/README.md

 ### II.
 Initiation

-In the main part of the story the hero is initiated into true heroic stature by various trials and rites.
+> In the main part of the story the hero is initiated into true heroic stature by various trials and rites.
 Through daring and battle, the true character emerges.

-(Note: from this point forward most of the mono-myth 'beats' relate to Judge- candidate Anderson, not so much Dredd, who's character growth is more subtle).
+(Note: from this point forward most of the monomyth 'beats' relate to Judge- candidate Anderson, not so much Dredd, who's character growth is more subtle).

-II.1 Road of Trials
+#### II.1 Road of Trials
-  Have left home, the pathwat to and through the adventure now lies ahead for the hero.
+  > Have left home, the pathwat to and through the adventure now lies ahead for the hero.
   Each trial may be more difficult than the last as the hero grows in confidence and capability.
   The road is not all battle and the hero may well find moments of respite along the